Seat belts can prevent car accident fatalities, serious injuries

 In North Carolina, many deaths caused by car accidents could have been prevented if drivers and passengers had worn their seat belts.
 The State Highway Patrol and public safety advocates say that seat belts are the best way to prevent serious and fatal injuries while driving.
 Despite the safety benefits of wearing a seat belt, many drivers and passengers still don’t, putting them at a higher risk for being killed or seriously injured in a car accident.

 The State Highway Patrol said that many people believe that airbags will protect them in the event of a crash so they don’t need to also wear their seat belt.
 However, this isn’t true.
-The State Highway Patrol said that airbags are supposed to be used with seat belts to offer the best protection during a car accident so it is still very important for all drivers and passengers to wear their seat belt.
+The State Highway Patrol said that airbags are supposed to be used with seat belts to offer the best protection during a car accident so it is still very important for all drivers and passengers to wear their seat belts.

 While seat belt use has increased during the last two decades, this is mainly because of state laws requiring drivers and passengers to always wear their seat belts.
 Seat belt use increased from 86 percent to almost 90 percent in 2011, according to the National Highway Transportation Safety Administration.
 This is good news but safety groups like the AAA say that awareness campaigns need to continue until everyone is wearing their seat belt.